MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/scale-set-agents.md

 - If no other jobs arrive for 30 minutes (configurable using **Delay in minutes before deleting excess idle agents**), Azure Pipelines determines that there are more idle agents than are necessary.
 So, it scales down the pool to two agents.

 Throughout this operation, the goal for Azure Pipelines is to reach the desired number of idle agents on standby.
-Pools scale up and down slowly.
-Over the course of a day, the pool will scale up as requests are queued in the morning and scale down as the load subsides in the evening.
+Pools scale out and in slowly.
+Over the course of a day, the pool will scale out as requests are queued in the morning and scale in as the load subsides in the evening.
 You may observe more idle agents than you desire at various times.
 This is expected as Azure Pipelines converges gradually to the constraints that you specify.

 > [!NOTE]
->  It can take an hour or more for Azure Pipelines to scale up or scale down the virtual machines.
-Azure Pipelines will scale up in steps, monitor the operations for errors, and react by deleting unusable machines and by creating new ones in the course of time.
+>  It can take an hour or more for Azure Pipelines to scale out or scale in the virtual machines.
+Azure Pipelines will scale out in steps, monitor the operations for errors, and react by deleting unusable machines and by creating new ones in the course of time.
 This corrective operation can take over an hour.

 To achieve maximum stability, scale set operations are done sequentially.
-For example if the pool needs to scale up and there are also unhealthy machines to delete, Azure Pipelines will first scale up the pool.
-Once the pool has scaled up to reach the desired number of idle agents on standby, the unhealthy machines will be deleted, depending on the **Save an unhealthy agent for investigation** setting.
+For example if the pool needs to scale out and there are also unhealthy machines to delete, Azure Pipelines will first scale out the pool.
+Once the pool has scaled out to reach the desired number of idle agents on standby, the unhealthy machines will be deleted, depending on the **Save an unhealthy agent for investigation** setting.
 For more information, see [Unhealthy agents](#unhealthy-agents).

 Due to the sampling size of 5 minutes, it is possible that all agents can be running pipelines for a short period of time and no scaling up will occur.